NebraLtd/helium-miner-software/README.md

 The diagnostics container is designed for local troubleshooting.
 It runs a local web server that displays various diagnostics data.

+Note that this container is also responsible for serving content to the [Hotspot-Production-Tool](https://github.com/NebraLtd/Hotspot-Production-Tool).

 ## Packet Forwarder

 Repo: [github.com/NebraLtd/hm-pktfwd](https://github.com/NebraLtd/hm-pktfwd)